CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

 - **Unlocked by:** Hunt Trail: HuntS2 Stumbling Upon Sheep
 - **Type:** Collection
 - **Requirements:** Deliver 50 Swamp Moss
-- **Rewards:** 15 Hunter Tokens
+- **Rewards:** 15 Hunter Tokens & 10 Wooden Fishing Rods
 - **Recommendations:** Swamp Moss is available in the deeper parts of Raina, if you have trouble finding it.
 And while I wouldn't belabor myself to fill this up, it's a nice use for the Swamp Moss one tends to accumulate in Raina.
+The Wooden Fishing Rods are GREAT!

 ### White Coat - Gansu